rosslambert/SDV-FriendMod/README.md

 * Add in some custom phone calls?
 Could be fun.

 ## Bugs
-* Special museum dialogue seems to sometimes not work for NPCs.
+* Special museum dialogue seems to not work for all NPCs.
 Still testing and trying to figure this out.
-* Quests given by the new NPCs by mail no longer work.
-This appears to do with a change in how quests are coded into the game.
-* At the flower dance, Ross is seen standing on a bouquet.
-Move him 2 spaces to the right, and swap the directions David and Ross are facing.

 ## Updates

+### V 1.0.4
+* Actually upload Ana's walking animations, instead of just saying I did.
+* Edited 1 line of Skye's dialogue.
+* Changed how dialogue was coded in the museum and it's STILL not working properly.
+Excellent.

 ### V 1.0.3
-* Actually uploaded Ana's new sprites this time, instead of just saying I did.
 * Converted to Stardew Valley 1.6
     * Did NOT set content patcher format version to 2.0.0.
 Doing so breaks the game, but I plan on updating this once I can get it working.
     * Altered quest format to work with update.